 Until they produce their characteristic seed capsule, seedbox flowers can be easily overlooked in the wild.
 Here are some features which can help you identify this species:

-- Height: The reddish-brown stems can grow up to four feet (about 1 m.) tall and are multi-branched near the top of the plant.
+- Height: The reddish brown stems can grow up to 4 feet (1 m.) tall and are multi-branched near the top of the plant.

-- Leaves: The leaves resemble that of willow and are under four inches (10 cm.) long.
+- Leaves: The leaves resemble that of willow and are under 4 inches (10 cm.) long.
 They grow on short stems and are sparsely arranged along the tall main stem and upper branches.

 - Fruit: The seed capsules are cubical in shape with a pore on the top for release of the seeds.
 The capsules stay small, averaging ¼ inch (6 mm.) or less in size.
 Upon maturity the seedbox rattles.

 How to Grow a Seedbox